-Lands which are in-public parks use, river bottom lands subject to flooding, storm drainage ponds, or other permanent open space use, as opposed to vacant parcels planned for other urban development.
+Lands which are in-public parks use, river bottom lands subject to flooding, storm-drainage ponds, or other permanent open space use, as opposed to vacant parcels planned for other urban-development.

 A specific statement guiding action and implying clear commitment.
-"Prime Agricultural Lands" Section 56064 of State Law defines prime agricultural land for purposes of changes organization.
-The commission defines prime agricultural land for purposes of any changes organization or to a sphere of influence as being a parcel of land which is: A. Five acres or greater in area, and B. Located in an irrigation or water district havi a-sufficient water allocation; or the ground water is of sufficient quality a quantity and available for irrigation, and C. Has not been developed for a use other th agricultural, and which meets any of the following qualifications: ian 1.
-Land which qualifies for rating as Class For Ck II in the Soil Conservation Service Land Use Capability Classification.
-2. For the following agricultural land use criter consideration of agricultural product value will give priority preservation of lands with higher value products than those of low value. -te a.
-Land planted with fruit or nut beari trees, vines, bushes, or crops which have a nonbearing peri of less than five years and which will return during t commercial bearing period on an annual basis from t production of unprocessed agricultural plant production r less than two hundred dollars (\$200) per acre, or ied :he :he b Land which has returned from t production of unprocessed agricultural plant products an annu gross value of not less than two hundred dollars (\$200) p ------------------------------------ ual c.
-Land which supports livestock used the production of food and fiber and which has an annu carrying capacity equivalent to at least one animal unit pacre as defined by the United States Department Agriculture in the National Handbook on Range and Relat ual er ef d.
-Land which is used to maintain-livestock for commercial purposes.
-"Standard" A specific, often quantified guideline defining the relationship between two or more variables.
-"Substantial Development" A. Development of a majority of the territory.
-"Substantially-Surrounded" In determining whether an area is substantially surrounded, at least one of two criteria must exist: Λ. The proposal must have at least three sides contiguous with city boundaries.
+"Prime Agricultural Lands" Section 56064 of State Law defines prime agricultural land for purposes of changes of organization.
+The commission defines prime agricultural land for purposes of any changes of organization or to a sphere of influence as being a parcel of land which is: A. Five acres or greater in area, and B. Located in an irrigation or water district having a sufficient water allocation; or the ground water is of sufficient quality and quantity and available for irrigation, and C. Has not been developed for a use other than agricultural, and which meets any of the following qualifications: 1.
+Land which qualifies for rating as Class I or Class II in the Soil Conservation Service Land Use Capability Classification.
+2. For the following agricultural land use criteria, consideration of agricultural product value will give priority to preservation of lands with higher value products than those of lower value. a.
+Land planted with fruit or nut bearing trees, vines, bushes, or crops which have a nonbearing period of less than five years and which will return during the commercial bearing period on an annual basis from the production of unprocessed agricultural plant production not less than two hundred dollars (\$200) per acre, or b Land which has returned from the production of unprocessed agricultural plant products an annual gross value of not less than two hundred dollars (\$200) per acre for three of the previous five calendar years, or c.
+Land-which-supports-livestock-used for the production of food and fiber and which has an annual carrying capacity equivalent to at least one animal unit per acre as defined by the United States Department of Agriculture in the National Handbook on Range and Related

+46, December 1935, or d.
+Land which is used to maintain livestock for commercial purposes.
+"Standard" A-specific, often quantified guideline defining the relationship between two or more variables.
+"Substantial-Development" A. Development of a majority of the territory.
+"Substantially Surrounded" In determining whether an area is substantially surrounded, at least one of two criteria must exist: A. The proposal must have at least three sides contiguous with city boundaries.
 B. The proposal must have at least 75% of its perimeter contiguous with city boundaries.
-"Urban-Service" Service provided to urban communities as opposed to rural areas, such as community water or sewer service.
+"Urban Service" Service provided to urban communities as opposed to rural areas, such as community water or sewer service.
 Commented [FD6]: This is an outdated "policy."
-"Urban Service Area" GC-sec-56080-defines-Urban-Service-Area-which-shall-also-meet-all-criteria-established-by LAFCo in Sec.
-318 of the Commission Procedures Commented [FD7]: Urban Service Area is not needed in Fresno County "Urban Spraw!"
-Development-pattern-where-residential-and-commercial-development-is-significantly separated from the rest of the community by vacant or agricultural land-resulting in an increase in cost of providing urban services.-Urban-sprawl may differ in impact in smaller
+"Urban Service Area" GC-sec-56080-defines-Urban Service Area which shall also-meet-all-criteria-established by LAFCo in Sec.
+318 of the Commission Procedures.
+Commented [FD7]: Urban Service Area is not needed in Fresno County "Urban Sprawl" Development pattern where residential and commercial development is significantly separated from the rest of the community by vacant or agricultural land resulting in an increase in cost of providing urban services.
+Urban sprawl may differ in impact in smaller communities than a large metropolitan area: criteria for defining urban sprawl may vary from community to community.